Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 ### Setup ###

 _**Installing Code Snippets**_

 For convenience, much of the code you will be managing along this lab is available as Visual Studio code snippets.
 To install the code snippets run **.\Source\Assets\CodeSnippets.vsi** file.

 _**Installing Web Platform Installer**_

 This section assumes that you don't have some or all the system requirements installed.
 In case you do, you can simply skip this section.

 Microsoft Web Platform Installer (WebPI) is a tool that manages the installation of the prerequisites for this Lab.

 > **Note:** As well as the Microsoft Web Platform, WebPI can also install many of the open source applications that are available like Umbraco, Kentico, DotNetNuke and many more.
 These are very useful for providing a foundation from which to customize an application to your requirements, dramatically cutting down your development time.

-Please follow these steps to downloads and install Microsoft Visual Studio 11 Express Beta for Web:
+Please follow these steps to download and install Microsoft Visual Studio 11 Express Beta for Web:

 1. Install **Visual Studio 11 Express Beta for Web**.
-To do this, Navigate to [http://www.microsoft.com/web/gallery/install.aspx?appid=VWD11_BETA&prerelease=true](http://www.microsoft.com/web/gallery/install.aspx?appid=VWD11_BETA&prerelease=true) using a web browser.
+To do this, navigate to [http://www.microsoft.com/web/gallery/install.aspx?appid=VWD11_BETA&prerelease=true](http://www.microsoft.com/web/gallery/install.aspx?appid=VWD11_BETA&prerelease=true) using a web browser.

 	![Web Platform Installer 4.0 window](./images/Microsoft-Web-Platform-Installer-4.png?raw=true "Web Platform Installer 4.0 download")